AndisKrams/dice-count/README.md

 ## Site features

 Games website consists of the dice display area sandwiched between the question display and answer submit areas.
 Clicking on the dice area activates dice roll function.
 On top of the dice area is a slider for changing the amount of dice rolled.
 At the top of the page there is a score display and at the bottom area for feedback.
 Buttons and the input field become invisible when not used.
 On page load instead of a dice display there is a short explanation of game features.
 The header from top disappears after the game is started.

 ![question display](assets/images/documentation/submit.JPG)
 ![fedback](assets/images/documentation/feedback.JPG)
 ![page load](assets/images/documentation/page-load.JPG)

 ### Potential features left to implement

+Currently there is no timer implemented.
+To make the game more engaging the timer will compel users to complete the task faster.
+Having a timer allows to develop a version of the game where after a certain amount of consecutive correct answers the game becomes faster and/or the amount of rolled dice increases.

+## Design choices

+To make the playing process easier, the website for this game is designed as a single page without scrolling except for the smallest screens.
+As the main part of the website is dice display other features are located around it.
+The page has a simple vertical layout which follows the game's logic - first there is a question displayed, then dice displayed and below the player is prompted to input an answer.
+To keep the game's appearance clear, unused features are hidden during playing.
+That’s especially important for mobile screens to avoid unnecessary scrolling.
+I chose to use black background as it looked better with multicolored dice and can reduce eye strain while playing.

+As there are little text font sizes are relatively large.
+I used Faculty Glyphic font for all text on the website.

 ## Development